setms/book/docs/requirements/digest.md

 Conversely, it's useful to train stakeholders in the fundamentals of software development.

 In most cases, more than one category of user, or **user class**, exists.
-Some people call user classes stakeholder profiles.
+Some people call user classes **stakeholder profiles** or **personas**.
 User classes needn't represent humans; they can also be external systems.
+Document user classes and their responsibilities, characteristics, numbers, and locations.

 The analyst works with the business sponsor to select representatives of each user class, known as **product champions**.
+Product champions gather requirements for all users in their class, so make sure they have the authority and trust required to do that.
+Ideally, product champions are actual (intended) users of the system.

 The project's decision makers must resolve conflicts between user classes, focusing on the primary stakeholders, also known as **favored user classes**.

 **Disfavored user classes** are groups who aren't supposed to use the product for legal, security, or safety reasons.
 Functional requirements for these user classes focus on making it hard for them to use the product, like authentication and authorization.
-In this context, some people talk about **abuse cases** instead of use cases.
+In this context, some people talk about **abuse cases** that the system should prevent instead of use cases to make possible.

 If the product targets consumers, **focus groups** can take the place of product champions.
 It's then even more important to understand what job the consumer is trying to do that the software can help with